iris-xia-2020/serum-academy/content/serum-dex/sol-wallet/_index.en.md

 ![confirmation](/images/articles/serum-dex/sol-wallet/erc20-confirm.png?classes=shadow&width=25pc).

-Once the transaction is confirm the funds will be available in your wallet.
+Once the transaction is confirmed the funds will be available in your wallet.

 Now we have deposited some tokens in our [Sollet.io](https://sollet.io) wallet.
 Time to do a trade on Serum!